ombori/grid-docs/session-manager/getting-started.md

 2. as [Custom Session Event](/session-manager/main-functions?id=track-event)

 ## Develop in NodeJs
-The Grid Session Manager is not limited to react or webapps, it can also be used for sending any session events from a server.
+The Grid Session Manager is not limited to react or Web-Based Applications, it can also be used for sending any session events from a server using NodeJS.

 Refer to the [Session API](/session-manager/session-api) page for the usage.